-The school has appointed Danielle Givens (Principal) as the designated safeguarding lead (DSL) alongside Paula Kirk and Laverne O, Reilly (CFSSW).
+The school has appointed Danielle Givens (Principal) as the designated safeguarding lead (DSL) alongside Paula Kirk, Laverne O, Reilly (CFSSW) and Nick Hobbis (Operations Manager).

-The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety) in school.
-Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated.
+The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety and understanding the filtering and monitoring systems and processes in place) in school.
+Whilst the activities of the DSL may be delegated, the ultimate lead responsibility for safeguarding and child protection remains with the Principal DSL (Danielle Givens) and this responsibility will not be delegated.

-It is the role of the DSL to carry out their functions as identified in Annex C of KCISE 2022.
+It is the role of the DSL to carry out their functions as identified in Annex C of KCSiE 2023.
 This includes but is not limited to:

-- Acting as the central contact point for all staff to discuss any safeguarding concerns - Maintaining a confidential recording system for safeguarding and child protection concerns - Coordinating safeguarding action for individual children - When supporting children with a social worker or looked after children the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher) - Liaising with other agencies and professionals in line with KCSIE 2022 and WTSC 2018. - Liaise with the headteacher to inform them of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+- Taking lead responsibility for safeguarding and child protection (including online safety) and understanding the filtering and monitoring systems and processes in place) - Acting as the central contact point for all staff to discuss any safeguarding concerns - Maintaining a confidential recording system for safeguarding and child protection concerns - Coordinating safeguarding action for individual children

+- When supporting children with a social worker or looked after children the DSL should have the details of the child's social worker and the name of the virtual school head in the authority that looks after the child (with the DSL liaising closely with the designated teacher) - Liaising with other agencies and professionals in line with KCSiE 2023 and WTSC 2018. - Liaise with the headteacher to inform them of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
 This should include being aware of the requirement for children to have an Appropriate Adult.
-Further information can be found in the Statutory guidance - PACE Code C 2019.

-- Ensuring that locally established procedures as put in place by the three safeguarding partners as part of the West Midlands Safeguarding and Child Protection Procedures including referrals, are followed, as necessary. - Representing, or ensure the school/college is appropriately represented at multiagency safeguarding meetings (including child protection conferences) - Managing and monitoring the school/college role in any multi-agency plan for a child. - Being available during term time (during school hours) for staff in the school to discuss any safeguarding concerns. - Helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school/college leadership staff. - Ensuring adequate and appropriate DSL cover arrangements in response to any closures and out of hours and/or out of term activities. - Ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSIE. - Informing the headteacher/principal of any significant safeguarding issues.
+Further information can be found in the Statutory guidance - PACE Code C 2019. - Ensuring that locally established procedures as put in place by the three safeguarding partners as part of the West Midlands Safeguarding and Child Protection Procedures including referrals, are followed, as necessary. - Representing, or ensure the school/college is appropriately represented at multiagency safeguarding meetings (including child protection conferences) - Managing and monitoring the school/college role in any multi-agency plan for a child. - Being available during term time (during school hours) for staff in the school to discuss any safeguarding concerns. - Helping promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school/college leadership staff. - Ensuring adequate and appropriate DSL cover arrangements in response to any closures and out of hours and/or out of term activities. - Ensuring all staff access appropriate safeguarding training and relevant updates in line with the recommendations within KCSiE. - Informing the headteacher/principal of any significant safeguarding issues.

 The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
-Deputy DSLs will be trained to the same standard as the DSL.
 The DSLs training will be updated formally at least every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually.